How to Swaddle a Baby?

 Choosing a technique is all about the comfort level of your baby.
 These swaddling techniques are suitable for newborn babies who are not used to sleeping well and require to be held all the time.

-The process of swaddling may cause interference in the bonding and attachment between babies and parents.
-There are also a few common physical problems that are noticed.
+The process of swaddling may interfere in the bonding and attachment between babies and parents.
+A few common physical problems have also been noticed.
 The major physical challenges your baby might experience due to incorrect swaddling are:

 1. Overheating